WebAssembly/spec/proposals/Level-1.md

 value(s) expected by the corresponding catching try block.
 This includes popping the caught exception.

-Note that a caught exception value can be rethrown using the `throw` instruction.
+Note that a caught exception value can be rethrown using the `rethrow` instruction.

 ### Rethrowing an exception